Michigan "swamp gas" UFO reports: Continued reports

-On March 22 residents of Dexter and Hillsdale continued to report flying objects, strange sounds, and unexplained lights.
-On March 23 a teen from Monroe claimed to have taken photos of a UFO.
+On March 22, residents of Dexter and Hillsdale continued to report flying objects, strange sounds, and unexplained lights.
+On March 23, a teen from Monroe claimed to have taken photos of a UFO.

-On 6:15PM on March 24, Robert Nichols and his wife phoned Holland police to report an object flew across a highway at a height of 200 ft.
+At 6:15 p.m. on March 24, Robert Nichols and his wife phoned Holland police to report that an object had flown across a highway at a height of 200 ft.
 They estimated it was half the size of an automobile.
 On the night of March 24, personnel in the Washtenaw County Sheriff's department again reported witnessing lights.

 On March 29, sightings were reported over Macomb and Oakland counties, as well as Bad Axe, Flint and Ann Arbor.
 Sightings were reported by Richard Sober, an off-duty sheriff's deputy, and Police Chief Ford Wallace of Linden.

 National attention

 On March 21, papers nationwide reported on the Dexter sightings.
 Wire services carried a drawing by a police officer of the reported object.
-Papers covered a variety of speculations, including one from and unnamed self-described 'expert' in California who believed "the UFO was filling up on swamp water to recharge its batteries".
+Papers covered a variety of speculations, including one from a self-described "expert" in California who went unnamed.
+They speculated that "the UFO was filling up on swamp water to recharge its batteries".

-On March 24, papers covered a "devils gas" theory, attributing it to Maurice G. Moore, director of the Longway Planetarium.
-The university dormitory full of witnesses that took contemporaneous notes of their observations were profiled.
+On March 24, papers covered a "devil gas" theory, attributing it to Maurice G. Moore, director of the Longway Planetarium.
+The university dormitory, full of witnesses that took contemporaneous notes of their observations, were profiled.
 On March 25, it was reported that a US House subcommittee might look into UFOs.

 Hynek press conference

 Michigan congressman Weston Vivian requested assistance from the Air Force.
 On March 22, papers announced that Air Force UFO expert J. Allen Hynek was being dispatched to nearby Selfridge Air Force Base to investigate the Dexter and Hillsdale sightings.
-Sheriff of Washtenaw County Douglas Harvey recalled driving Hynek to the Mannor's farm where they witnessed circular marks in the vegetation at the supposedly landing site.
+Sheriff of Washtenaw County Douglas Harvey recalled driving Hynek to the Mannors' farm, where they witnessed circular marks in the vegetation at the supposed landing site.

 On March 25, an Air Force public information officer announced Hynek would appear at a press conference scheduled for that day at the Detroit Press Club.
 At the conference, attended by sixty members of the press, Hynek credited "marsh gas" as causing the Dexter and Hillsdale sightings.

-Hynek dismissed the Fitzpatrick photograph as being of the moon and Venus.
+Hynek dismissed the Fitzpatrick photograph as being of the Moon and Venus.
 At the press conference, a reporter handed Hynek a magazine showing George Adamski's flying saucer; Hynek opined it looked like a chicken breeder.

-Historian Curtis Peebles described the conference as 'a critical event in the history of the flying saucer myth'.
+Historian Curtis Peebles described the conference as "a critical event in the history of the flying saucer myth".
 Hynek's explanations were met with skepticism, derision, and "near-universal hostility".
 Hynek mentioned a prank at the college by young men using flares; civil defense director Will Van Horn denounced the mention of flares.